Branch Brook Park

-The park was formally created in 1895 by the newly created Essex County Parks Commission, making it the nation's first county park.
+History

 The area had served as an Army training ground during the American Civil War.
 At the time, the northern portion of the area had been a marsh known as Old Blue Jay Swamp.
+In 1867, Frederick Law Olmsted and Calvert Vaux, the designers of Central Park, presented their report on the site to the Board of Commissioners of the Newark Park.
+It recommended Concourse Hill, with its commanding views of Newark and distant Manhattan, as the best location for the park.
+However, the New Jersey State Legislature did not approve the $1 million required to acquire and improve the land.
+By the time the plan was re-visited 28 years later, only a third of the original 700 acre that was envisioned was available for twice the cost.

+The park was formally created almost three decades later, in 1895, by the newly created Essex County Parks Commission, making it the nation's first county park.
 In 1898, a public appropriation financed the conversion of the swamp into a landscaped lake.
 The initial park was only 60 acre in size but grew in the 1920s through private donations from prominent Newark families, such as the Ballantines, eventually reaching the city limit with Belleville and becoming one of the largest urban parks in the United States.

 The Morris Canal originally ran on the park's west side, until its old bed was turned into the Newark City Subway, providing access to the park from Downtown Newark.

 The first designs of the park, based largely on romantic garden themes, were proposed in 1895 and 1898, after the Parks Commission hired several architectural firms to plan the park.
 In 1900, the commission hired the Olmsted Brothers firm to redesign the park.
 The result was the park's current naturalistic look and feel, with acres of meadows and forests, in a manner similar to their father's earlier designs of Central Park and Prospect Park.